The Ghost Ship: Production

 Mark Robson was assigned to direct in June 1943.
 Robson was the RKO director "most in tune with [Lewton's] idea of psychological terror".
 Robson had just finished editing Orson Welles' Journey Into Fear, and there are distinct stylistic similarities between the two films.
 Robson and Lewton chose to use single-source lighting throughout the film in order to make the sets and performances more interesting, and sets were designed to utilize this type of lighting.
 The two men also agreed to continue Lewton's emphasis on unseen and implied terror.
 Cinematographer Nicholas Musuraca, art directors Albert S. D'Agostino and Walter E. Keller, and composer Roy Webb all regularly worked with Lewton, and did so on The Ghost Ship as well.
 Richard Dix was cast because he was already on contract with RKO to do several "quickie" pictures at a set fee per film, and doing The Ghost Ship would help fulfill his contract without much effort.
 Russell Wade had provided a disembodied voice in The Leopard Man, and this was his first starring role in a Lewton production.
 His performance here led him to be cast in Lewton's later The Body Snatcher (1945).
 Edith Barrett, Ben Bard, Dewey Robinson, and Charles Lung all had worked with Lewton before.
 Future film noir star Lawrence Tierney, whom Lewton had seen modeling clothing in a Sears, Roebuck catalog, made his motion picture debut in the movie.
 Sir Lancelot, a well-known calypso singer, who later influenced the career of Harry Belafonte, had already appeared in singing roles in three prior films (including I Walked with a Zombie).
 Atmosphere is created in the film by the contrast between murder and the joviality of the calypso songs sung on board.

 Production began on 3 August 1943.
 Many details about the performances, lighting, camera angles, action, and effects were worked out ahead of time in order to not only keep the film under budget but also help achieve suspense on such a low budget.
 Dr. Jared Criswell, former pastor of the Fifth Avenue Spiritualist Church of New York City, served as a technical consultant on the film regarding psychic phenomena.
-The picture's final fight scene between the Finn, Pollo, and the mad Captain was shot on a dimly lit set to heighten the suspense and keep the audience from guessing who the victor might be, similar to the way Jacques Tourneur and Lewton had shot a similar scene in Cat People.
+The picture's final fight scene between the Finn and the mad Captain was shot on a dimly lit set to heighten the suspense and keep the audience from guessing who the victor might be, similar to the way Jacques Tourneur and Lewton had shot a similar scene in Cat People.
+This technique is repeated in Robson and Lewton's subsequent collaboration The Body Snatcher.